Fury grows in Israel over delayed release of deceased hostages

 Israeli Defense Minister Israel Katz called the lack of progress “a failure to uphold commitments,” but stopped short of issuing military threats, interpreted as a signal that the ceasefire could still hold.

-Israeli officials, meanwhile, announced they were considering keeping the Rafah border crossing – the primary entry point for humanitarian aid –closed.
+An Israeli security official said the Rafah border crossing – the primary entry point for humanitarian aid – did not open on Wednesday, but that aid was entering Gaza through the Kerem Shalom crossing.

 The United Nations said that Israel confirmed that only 300 aid trucks – half the agreed number – would be allowed into Gaza Wednesday, and there would be no fuel or gas shipments, except for specific humanitarian needs.